justfoxing/ghidra_bridge/README.md

 Contributors
 =====================
-* Thx @fmagin for better iPython support!
+* Thx @fmagin for better iPython support, and much more useful reprs!